Opentrons/opentrons/api/docs/v2/new_pipette.rst

 GEN2 pipettes have different volume ranges than GEN1 pipettes.
 However, each GEN2 pipette covers one or two GEN1 pipette volume ranges.
 For instance, with  a range of 1 - 20 µL, the P20 Single GEN2 covers the P10 Single GEN1 (1 - 10 µL).
 If your protocol specifies a GEN1 pipette but you have a GEN2 pipette attached to your OT-2  with a compatible volume range, you can still run your protocol.
 The OT-2 will consider the GEN2 pipette to have the same minimum volume as the GEN1 pipette, so any advanced commands have the same behavior as before.

-Specifically, the P20 Single GEN2 covers the entire P10 Single GEN1 range; the P300 Single GEN2 covers the entire P300 Single GEN1 range; and the P1000 Single GEN2 covers the entire P1000 Single GEN1 range.
+Specifically, the P20 GEN2s (single and multi) cover the entire P10 GEN1 range; the P300 Single GEN2 covers the entire P300 Single GEN1 range; and the P1000 Single GEN2 covers the entire P1000 Single GEN1 range.

 If you have a P50 Single specified in your protocol, there is no automatic backward compatibility.
 If you want to use a GEN2 Pipette, you must change your protocol to load either a P300 Single GEN2 (if you are using volumes between 20 and 50 µL) or a P20 Single GEN2 (if you are using volumes below 20 µL).

+If your protocol specifies a pipette and you attach a compatible pipette, the protocol will run, and the pipette will act the same as the pipette specified in your protocol - altering parameters like its minimum volume if necessary.

+For instance, if your protocol specifies a P300
+Multi, and you connect a P300 Multi GEN2, the pipette will act like a P300 Multi - it will set its minimum volume to 30 µL.

 Adding Tip Racks